alexxuyaowen/maze/README.md

 # morse.py
 A simple program that translates English to Morse Code and vice versa, capable of language detetion.

-How to run: Download the file and run `python3 morse.py` on Terminal; enter '#' to exit.
+How to run:
+1. Download the file and run `python3 morse.py` on Terminal
+2. Enter text/codes, or '#' to exit, or "#p" to go to practice mode.

 <br>